Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 > All bubbles are about greed… but some bubbles are also about the installation of technological revolutions. *– Carlota Perez*

 Carlota Perez is the patron saint of venture capitalists.
-Her seminal work, *Technological Revolutions and Financial Capital* has been been cited by [Marc Andreessen](http://fortune.com/2014/02/13/marc-andreessen-tech-is-recovering-from-a-depression/) and [Fred Wilson](https://avc.com/2015/02/the-carlota-perez-framework/) as key to understanding the tech industry.
+Her seminal work, *Technological Revolutions and Financial Capital* has been been cited by [Marc Andreessen](http://fortune.com/2014/02/13/marc-andreessen-tech-is-recovering-from-a-depression/) and [Fred Wilson](https://avc.com/2015/02/the-carlota-perez-framework/) as central to their understanding of the tech industry.

-I won’t do her book justice here, but I’ll attempt to summarize the key ideas in the book that are relevant to crypto.
-I’ll be quoting heavily from Carlota herself—as you read, you’ll probably cringe at the parallels.
+I won’t do her book justice here, but I’ll attempt to summarize the key ideas that are relevant to crypto.
+I’ll be quoting heavily from Carlota herself—as you read, if you're anything like me, you'll cringe at the parallels.

 ## Innovation moves in cycles
 Carlota Perez subscribes to the long wave economic cycle theory, known as [Kondratiev Waves](https://en.wikipedia.org/wiki/Kondratiev_wave), in which technological innovation occurs in 45-60 year waves.